dgaydukov/cert-aws/sa/files/sa.md

 * create instance profile in accountA (if using aws console it would be created automatically, when you assign role to ec2)
 * go to ec2 (it would already have role from accountA) and configure aws to assume role from accountB, now your ec2 can access accountB resources
 Policy variables - if you don't know exact value when you write policy you can use variable in `Condition/Resource`.
 If aws can't resolve variable, entire statement is evaluated to false (if you want to evaluate variable only if it present in request use `IfExists...` construction).
-If you want to use policy variables, you must include version into your policy (latest version that support variables - `2012-10-17`, previous versions doesn't support it).
+Policy version - required if you are using variables, like `${aws:username}`.
+If you leave version, variables are treated like literal values (latest version that support variables - `2012-10-17`, previous versions doesn't support it).
 Below is example to list buckets only with prefix of username, and get objects only from bucket that named same as user.
 So variables add more elasticity.
 ```
 {